-- A. The University makes available three health insurance plans for eligible full-time faculty members: (1) a traditional indemnity plan comprised of Blue Cross 365-day inpatient coverage, Blue Shield Plan 100 and Major Medical (excluding prescriptions) with a \$2,000,000 lifetime limit (BC/BS/MM), and (2) Blue Cross/Blue Shield Access Care II, a preferred provider organization (PPO) with a \$10 physician office visit co-pay per visit; and (3) First Priority Health, a point of service (POS) plan with a \$15 primary physician office visit co-pay per visit, a \$25 specialist physician office visit co-pay per visit.
-Coverage begins in each plan on the first day of the first full month of employment.
-Specifics of the health insurance plans are contained in the brochure provided by the carrier for the contract with the University and in the Summary Plan Descriptions.
-This information is available from the University's Human Resources Department. - B. Prescription Drug Program.
+- B. Prescription Drug Program.
 A freestanding prescription drug program is offered with all three health insurance options.
-The benefit is a three-tier formulary program with a \$10 co-pay for Tier One drugs, a \$20 co-pay for Tier Two drugs, and a \$35 co-pay for Tier Three drugs.
+The benefit is a three-tier formulary program with a \$10 copay for Tier One drugs, a \$20 co-pay for Tier Two drugs, and a \$35 co-pay for Tier Three drugs.
 The benefit is limited to a 30-day supply at retail pharmacies and a 90-day supply with 2 co-pays for Tier Two and Tier Three drugs and one co-pay for Tier One drugs through mail order.
-There are no lockouts, i.e., excluded drugs. - C. The University pays the total premium for individual coverage for each plan and a prorated amount of the premium for multiple-person coverage.
-In the case of the traditional and Access Care II plans, the University pays the equivalent of the total premium for individual coverage and 2/3's of the difference between the total premium of the plan chosen and the total premium for individual coverage, i.e., the full-time faculty member pays 1/3 of the total premium difference between individual coverage and the coverage elected.
-In the case of the First

-Priority Health plan the University pays 80% of the cost of multiple person coverage and the faculty member pays 20%.
+There are no lockouts, i.e., excluded drugs. - C. Until December 31, 2016, the University pays a prorated amount of the premium for multiple-person coverage.
+In the case of the traditional and PPO plans, the University pays the equivalent of the total premium for individual coverage and 2/3's of the difference between the total premium of the plan chosen and the total premium for individual coverage, i.e., the full-time faculty member pays 1/3 of the total premium difference between individual coverage and the coverage elected.
+In the case of the POS plan the University pays 80% of the cost of multiple person coverage and the faculty member pays 20%.